 One of the downsides of renting a place, and one of the things that put a lot of people off is that they feel like they’re paying someone else’s mortgage each month and not seeing any return on their money as they would do if they were buying a place and knowing that they were able to use that as a future investment or as a retirement fund or even something that they could pass on to their children.

 2 – Fewer rights:

 Another one of the downsides to renting is that those who rent typically don’t have as many rights as someone who’s going to own a property – not just in terms of things like how long they get to stay there, but also in terms of things like being able to renovate and decorate place the way that they would like to, so it’s perhaps always going to have the feeling of being someone else’s home which isn’t really something that most people are going to want to have.

-Of course there are plenty of upsides to renting, and one of the best things about it is it’s a lot easier to find a place to rent than it is to find a place to bu – not just in terms of the acceptance rate and that it costs less money to rent upfront, but also based on the fact that there are more properties available to rent than there are to buy, so you have more choice available to you as well, which is never a bad thing when you are looking for your ideal place to live.
+Of course there are plenty of upsides to renting, and one of the best things about it is it’s a lot easier to find a place to rent than it is to find a place to buy – not just in terms of the acceptance rate and that it costs less money to rent upfront but also based on the fact that there are more properties available to rent than there are to buy.
+So you have more choices available to you as well, which is never a bad thing when you are looking for your ideal place to live.

 It all comes down to what best suits your lifestyle.